 An AP shall not set any subfields of the Common Info field(#1529) of a Trigger frame(#36) to a value that is not supported by all the recipient STAs of the Trigger frame.

+An AP shall set all the subfields, except the Trigger Type subfield, of the Common Info field of a Trigger frame to the same value of the corresponding subfield of the Common Info field of any other Trigger frame that is carried in the same PPDU.
+An AP shall set the UL PPDU Length and DL Tx Power subfields of an UL MU Response Scheduling A-Control subfield to the same value of the corresponding subfield of any UL MU Response Scheduling A-Control that is carried in the same PPDU.
+An AP shall set the following subfields of the Common Info field of a Trigger frame accordingly if an UL MU Response Scheduling A-Control subfield is carried in an MPDU within the same PPDU:

+MU-MIMO LTF Mode and STBC are set to 0

+Number of HE-LTF Symbols is set to 1

+Spatial Reuse is set to SR_Disallowed

+GI and LTF Type is set to 3 if the carrying PPDU TXVECTOR parameter CP_LTF_TYPE is 4x LTF + 3.2 µs CP or 2x LTF + 1.6 µs CP; otherwise is set to 2

+CS Required subfield is set to 0

+NOTE–STAs obtain the common information either explicitly, or implicitly or both.
+Explicit information is obtained in the Common Info field of a Trigger frame, or in the UL PPDU Length and DL TX Power subfields of the UL MU Response Scheduling A-Control field contained in the soliciting PPDU.
+Implicit information is obtained in previously exchanged frames with the AP, e.g., in the BSS Color and the Default PE Duration subfields of the HE Operation element, or from default values specified in 25.5.2.3 (STA behavior).(#37)

 TGax Editor: Change the paragraphs below of this subclause as follows (#ED, FIX):

-Incomplete sentence from 16/929r3 not included here

-The responding STA shall not aggregate QoS Data frames in the multi-TID A-MPDU with a number of TIDs that exceeds the value indicated by the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger variant Trigger frame (see 9.3.1.23.1 (Basic Trigger variant(#2219))) intended to it.(#2219)
+The responding STA shall not aggregate QoS Data frames in the multi-TID A-MPDU with a number of TIDs that exceeds the value indicated by the TID Aggregation Limit subfield in the Trigger Dependent User Info field of a Basic Trigger frame (see 9.3.1.23.1 (Basic Trigger variant(#2219))) intended to it.(#2219)

-The AP shall set the value in the TID Aggregation Limit subfield in the Type dependent Per User Information field to 0 or 1 for an HE STA with STA that has indicated a zero value in the Multi-TID Support field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger variant Trigger frame (see 9.3.1.23 (Trigger frame format)).(#2669) A value 0 indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE trigger-based PPDU.(MAC Motion #92)
+The AP shall set the value in the TID Aggregation Limit subfield in the Type dependent Per User Information field to 0 or 1 for an HE STA with STA that has indicated a zero value in the Multi-TID Support field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame (see 9.3.1.23 (Trigger frame format)).(#2669) A value 0 indicates to the STA that it shall not solicit any immediate response for the MPDUs that the STA aggregates in the HE trigger-based PPDU.(MAC Motion #92) A value greater than 0 indicates to the STA the number of TIDs it can aggregate in the A-MPDU carried in the HE trigger-based PPDU (see 25.11.4 (A-MPDUs with multiple TIDs).(#FIX)

-The AP may assign any value between 0 and 7 in the TID Aggregation Limit subfield in the Trigger Dependent User Info field to 1 for an HE STA with STA that has indicated a nonzero value in the Multi-TID Support field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger variant Trigger frame.(#Ed)(#2669)
+The AP may assign any value between 0 and 7 in the TID Aggregation Limit subfield in the Trigger Dependent User Info field to 1 for an HE STA with STA that has indicated a nonzero value in the Multi-TID Support field of the HE Capabilities element it transmits and is identified by the AID12 subfield of the User Info field of a Basic Trigger frame.(#Ed)(#2669)